Overview

 Before we get into the workflow, let’s take a look at how weights work in general and how Blender handles them.

 There is one issue with this approach, however, if one wants to return the full control over an area of the mesh to a bone, then one has to first go through every other vertex group and remove that area’s weight.
-This would without a doubt drive anyone insane, and is where a feature called Auto Normalize comes in.
+This would undoubtedly drive anyone insane, and is where a feature called Auto Normalize comes in.
 Auto normalize will make it impossible for any vertex’s weight to bypass 100%.
-This is achieved by evenly reducing or “stealing” the weights from other vertex groups as soon as the sum suprasses 100%.
+This is achieved by evenly reducing or “stealing” the weights from other vertex groups as soon as the sum surpasses 100%.

 Binding Mesh to Rig